-By some accounts the Fokker D-8 is said to be the best dogfighter of World War I. However, there were not enough of the aircraft in service for any reliable record to be established.
+By some accounts the Fokker D.VIII is said to be the best dog fighter of World War I. However, there were not enough of the aircraft in service for any reliable record to be established.

-The picture right above is of a 1/4 scale rc Fokker D-8 built from a Balsa USA kit.
-Its wingspan is 81" and length is 59 1/2".
+The 1/4 scale RC Fokker D.VIII built from a Balsa USA kit has a wingspan of 81 in. and length is 59 1/2 in.
 Power can come from .90 to 1.20 four cycle engines.
 Weight is around 13 lbs.

-The rc Fokker D-8 park flyer from Kavan has a 34" wingspan, a 24" length and weighs around 13 1/2 oz.
-A geared Speed 280 motor is included with the model.
+The RC Fokker D.VIII park flyer from Kavan RC available from Bob Holman Plans has a 34 in. wingspan, a 24 in. length and weighs around 13 1/2 oz.

-The Fokker D-8 built from an Aerodrome kit of wood construction.
+The RC Fokker D.VIII is built from an Aerodrome kit of wood construction.
 Its builder is Edi Werner.
-Wingspan is 55", and all up it weighs about 3 lbs.
+Wingspan is 55 in. and all up it weighs about 3 lbs.
 AXI 2220 or 2826 motors can power it.

-Dare Hobbies has a Fokker D-8 kit.
+Dare Hobbies has a RC Fokker D.VIII kit.
 It is designed by Pat Tritle.
-Wingspan is 45" and length is 33".
-It takes a geared Speed
+Wingspan is 47 in. and length is 33 in.
+All up weight is about 20 oz.